 If you are planning to spend any part of the summer outside the U.S., here are tips and resources that can facilitate your safety, health, and well-being.

 1) Notify your Department

 Consult with your academic department before planning your trip.
 It’s always a good idea to share with your adviser all the details about your trip, including itinerary, contacts abroad, and emergency contacts.
-This information will be crucial in the event that you need assistance while abroad.
+This information will be crucial in the event that you need assistance while you are away.